word2web/fosforo/README.md

 # Simple Blog (Personalized)

-A customized version of the [Simple Blog](https://lume.land/theme/simple-blog/) theme for [Lume](https://lume.land), the static site generator for Deno.
+A Bootstrap enabled theme for my personal website and blog suitable for [Lume](https://lume.land), the static site generator for Deno.

 ## About

 This project is a personal adaptation of the original Simple Blog theme, created by [@lumeland](https://github.com/lumeland).
-**Many thanks to the original developer for their excellent work!**
+**Obrigado to the original developer for his excellent work!**
-This version includes my own design and feature tweaks for my personal blog.
+This version includes my own design and feature tweaks for my personal blog - because I am not a designer I have adopted Bootstrap.

 ## Features